 All children are welcome to join us for lunch clubs once they are settled with us (subject to avaliability of spaces).
 You will need to provide a healthy packed lunch and a drink.
-Please speak to Rachel or Anna for further details or use our contact form.
+Please speak to Rachel in our Shephall setting or Anthea in our Great Ashby setting for further details or use our contact form.

 Yes, if your child has an accident whilst in our care and receives an injury, no matter how minor, you will always be told.
 All injuries are recorded in our Accident Record Book; entries list the time and date of the accident, nature of the injury, what treatment, if any, was carried out and by whom.
 When you pick your child up at the end of the session you will be asked to sign the book to agree that you are content with how the matter was handled.

 We also ask that if your child has had an accident or injury at home or on their way to preschool, however minor, that you please let a member of staff know on arrival so that the accident or injury can be taken into account should your child become upset or ill later in the day.

 We serve a mixture of fruit, vegetables, dairy and grain products to the children at snack time, some of which may also contain sesame seed and nut traces.

 Our registration forms ask you about any dietary requirements you may have for your child; please keep us informed if your child has or develops any allergies so we can ensure they are provided with snack items.

 For more information about common food allergens please follow this link:

 All children starting with us are invited to register with our local children's centre based at The Hyde.

 What is a children's centre?
 A Children’s Centre is a place, or group of places, where local families with young children can go and enjoy facilities and receive support that they need.
 Sometimes support may be offered in the home.
 The facilities and activities are designed especially for parents expecting a baby, or those with a child under 5 years old.